Dr Douglas Booth

 Research InterestsDoug is an active researcher.
 His background is in the history, sociology and politics of sport and he has worked with two of the leading scholars in these fields, Colin Tatz and John Loy.
-His major publications include The Race Game: Sport and Politics in South Africa (1998), Australian Beach Cultures: The History of Sun, Sand and Surf (2001), and The Field: Truth and Fiction in Sport History (2005).
-He has a longstanding interest in the beach as a site of physical culture.
-Doug is currently investigating the beach as an intersection between nature and culture and the ways that scholars represent this intersection today, and have represented it in the past.
+His major publications include The Race Game: Sport and Politics in South Africa (1998), Australian Beach Cultures: The History of Sun, Sand and Surf (2001), The Field: Truth and Fiction in Sport History (2005), and Bondi Beach: Representations of an Iconic Australian (2021).
+He has a longstanding interest in the beach as a site of physical culture, and as an intersection between nature and culture and the ways that scholars represent this intersection today and in the past.

 EducationPhD, Macquarie University (Sydney)

 Douglas Booth, 'Mediating Contested Narratives of the Globalisation of Sport: The Case of Surfing', in Joseph Maguire, Mark Falcous and Kate Liston (eds), Palgrave Handbook of Globalization and Sport (Palgrave Macmillan, 2021), pp. 363-384.

 Douglas Booth, Bondi Beach: Representations of an Iconic Australian (Singapore: Palgrave Macmillan, 2021), https://www.palgrave.com/us/book/9789811638985.

 Murray Phillips, Douglas Booth and Carly Adams, The Routledge Handbook of Sport History (Abingdon, Oxfordshire: Routledge, 2021), https://www.routledge.com/Routledge-Handbook-of-Sport-History/Phillips-Booth-Adams/p/book/9780367331733.